brycepg/ecscolorado/README.md

 The code may be up at [ecscolorado.com](http://www.ecscolorado.com/).

-## About
+### About

-I decided that one of my local businesses' websites need work, so I revamped it.
+I decided that a local business' websit need work, so I revamped it.

 ### Usage